diego-alves/terraform-aws-data/README.md

 - `PublicSubNet1` and `PublicSubNet1` for the public subnets as `subnet_ids.pub` in the output.
 - `DBSubNet1` and `DBSubNet1` for the data base subnets as `subnet_ids.dat` in the output.

-If your tag is different, you can specify as variables as follows:
+If your tag is different, you can specify the variables as follows:

 ```hcl
 module "data" {